- Chronic kidney disease (CKD) affects about 37 million people in the United States (more than 1 in every 7 adults).

 Proper kidney function is crucial to balancing the needed minerals and electrolytes in your body, like potassium or calcium, as well as serving in red blood cell production.

-Your kidneys also help release water-soluble waste from your body and maintain your body’s acid-base (pH) balance, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+Your kidneys also help release water-soluble waste from your body and maintain your body’s acid-base (pH) balance, according to the

 “Kidney disease is very important to discuss because it’s one of those ‘silent emergencies,’ what they call ‘silent killers,’ a lot of people think of like heart disease,” said Dr. Erkeda DeRouen, a primary care physician and Inlightened expert.